African Commission on Human and Peoples' Rights: Composition

 The commission opened its doors in 1987 with promises of the protection and evolution of Africa's human rights.
 The Assembly of Heads of State and Government, make their decisions by a vote of two-thirds the majority of all representatives from each country.
-The ACHPR is made up of eleven members, elected by secret ballot at the OAU Assembly of Heads of State and Government (subsequently, by the AU's Assembly).
+The ACHPR is made up of eleven members, elected by secret ballot at the OAU Assembly of Heads of State and Government (subsequently, by the African Union's Assembly).
 These members, who serve six-year renewable terms, are "chosen from amongst African personalities of the highest reputation, known for their high morality, integrity, impartiality and competence in matters of human and peoples' rights" (Charter, Article 31) and, in selecting these personalities, particular consideration is given "to persons having legal experience".

 The members are to enjoy full independence in discharging their duties and serve on a personal basis (i.e., not representing their home states); however, no member state may have more than one of its nationals on the Commission at any given time.
 The members choose, from among their own number, a chairperson and a Vice Chairperson, who each serve two-year renewable terms.